What’s the problem?

 - Medtronic SynchroMed Infusion Pump Lawsuit

 - HawkOne Directional Atherectomy System Litigation

 - Endotracheal Tube Lawsuit

 See all related medical device lawsuits our attorneys covered so far.

 Do I have a Medtronic CD Horizon Spinal System Side Effects Lawsuit?

-The Personal Injury & Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in faulty Medtronic CD Horizon Spinal System side effects lawsuits.
+The Personal Injury and Products Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in faulty Medtronic CD Horizon Spinal System side effects lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.